daverau/leafy/readme.md

 # Leafy: a phaser.io game experiment

-Leafy is a game about growing and exploring.
-You start in the middle of a field where you can go left or right.
+Leafy is a platform game about finding your sister.
+You start at the edge of the woods where you can go right.

 ### Controls
 1. Left/Right arrow keys to move
 2. Spacebar/Up to jump over gaps and earn points
 3. Collect the blue leaves to jump farther/higher
 4. Avoid the bees until you have flowers
-5. Find your sister!

 ## Sketch
+My original concept was inspired by a gamejam theme about "growing"
 <img src="https://raw.githubusercontent.com/daverau/leafy/master/sketches/night.png">

+## Todo
+- fall off screen to gameover/score/highscore/restart
+- move flowers, blueleaves and trees from gaps
+- start + end screens
+- endgame with doorway and friend
+- music
+- platform gaps scale with jump boost for difficulty
+- background stars, clouds, gradient
+- bees drop honey for bonus points/boost
+- rain on timer

+## Changelog

 ### v1.3
 - GA basic (event tracking)[https://github.com/danwilson/google-analytics-plugin]
 - refactor objects for reposition vs destroy&recreate (better fps ~40-52)
 - rework wrapping/camera follow `game.camera.bounds.setTo(null,null);` and `game.camera.bounds.height = game.height;` did the trick
+- refine jump boost gain on leaf pickup with max value
 - earn points for gap jumps
 - refactor gap generation (increase mobile framerate from ~12fps to ~40fps)
 - optimize world for mobile